 The Reissued Mortgage Certificate (RMCC) Program is designed to reissue Mortgage Credit Certificates (MCCs) to current holders who refinance their original mortgage loan, allowing them to maintain their federal tax credit, as long as they reside in the home as their principal residence.

-An RMCC is NOT dependant upon MCC funding.
+An RMCC is NOT dependent upon MCC funding.
 The existing MCC is being Reissued so current MCC funds are not a factor.

 The RMCC Application and Attachments are sent to the County AFTER the Close of Escrow.